Torre dei Conti: History

-It was built in 1238 by Richard Conti, brother of Pope Innocent III as a fortified residence for his family, the Conti di Segni, over one of the exedra of the portico of the four apses of the Imperial fora (The Temple of Peace) near the Forum of Nerva.
-The tower stood on the border of the territory of the rival family of the Frangipani.
+The initial construction took place under the pontificate of Nicholas I, in the mid-ninth century.
+The tower's main phase of construction was by the architect Marchione d'Arezzo in 1238.
+It was commissioned by Ricardo Conti, brother of Pope Innocent III as a fortified residence for his family, the Conti di Segni, over one of the exedrae of the portico of the four apses of the Imperial fora (The Temple of Peace) near the Forum of Nerva.
+It stood on the border with the territory of the rival family of the Frangipani.